You did more

 What do I have to show for it?

-Scroll back.
+Look back.
 It's all still here.

-Continuity is the whole product.
 One kid's record, growing every week.
 Yours, not anyone else's.

 What did we actually do this week?